Rocco2300/Asteroids/README.md

 ## Contributions

-At the moment this is just a place to shere this project with people that want to explore a C++ SFML Example, and there would be no contributions accepted.
+At the moment this is just a place to shere this project with people that want to explore a C++ SFML example, and there would be no contributions accepted.

 If you find a bug you could post an issue about it, and I will try to fix it.

-Feel free to pull this project and use it as you wish.
+Feel free to clone this project and use it as you wish.